andreiapostoae/dota2-predictor/README.md

 Work is currently in progress, I will update this README when the project reaches a usable form.

 TODO:
-- cross validation and better learning curve plotting
+- hero winrates + plot fix
-- update README
+- update README + requirements
 - coding style
 - k-NN
 - notebook